jennyzeng/CourseScheduling/README.md

 described the Coffman-graham algorithm that I will be working on, and some difficulties as well as interesting points.
 [research-initial-plan.pdf](research-initial-plan.pdf)

+## TODOs
+1. solve the problem that some courses are upper division student only
+2. it should pick more courses randomly to fullfill the 11 upper requirement
+3. some courses are also GEs, should not take GEs again.
+4. load data into database
+5. refactor code.

 ## Current Results
 1. Original coffman-graham algorithm.
     - [directedGraphRepresentation](coffman_graham_algorithm/directedGraphRepresentation.py)